codecentric/TDDTrainingApplication/README.md

 `mvn verify`

 This will run thucydides junit and thucydides jbehave tests.
+A Thucydides report can be generated with the following command.

+`mvn thucydides:aggregate`

+The report will be available in the `target/site/thucydides` directory.